jokob-sk/unifi-sm-api/README.md

 # UniFi Site Manager API Client

-Python interface for interacting with UniFi’s Site Manager Integration API.
-Tested on selfhosted local instance only.
+Python library for interacting with UniFi’s Site Manager Integration API.
+Tested on a selfhosted local instance only.

+> [!NOTE]
+> This library was mainly creted to be used with [NetAlertX](https://github.com/jokob-sk/NetAlertX), as such, full API coverage is not planned.
+PRs are however more than welcome.

 ## 📦 Usage

+Navigate to Site Manager _⚙️ Settings -> Control Plane -> Integrations_.

+- `api_key` : You can generate your API key under the _Your API Keys_ section.
+- `base_url` : You can find your base url in the _API Request Format_ section.
+- `version` : You can find your version as part of the url in the _API Request Format_ section.

 ```python
 from unifi_sm_api.api import SiteManagerAPI